hartleybrody/flask-boilerplate/readme.md

     postgres=# CREATE DATABASE {{APP_SLUG}};
     CREATE DATABASE

+### Setup local redis server
+Most web applications can benefit from an in-memory cache.
+They're great for server-side sessions and also for taking load off the database.

+You can install redis using [the project's Quickstart instructions](https://redis.io/topics/quickstart).

+Or, if you're on macOs with homebrew, you can simply run

+    brew install redis

+Once you've got redis installed on your system, start the local server in the background with

+    redis-server  --daemonize yes

 ### Run your local server
 Ensure that the local `.env` file has been applied, then run